Legal

 Assignment.
 You may not assign these Terms without written consent.
 C&C may assign to any affiliate or successor.

 These Terms do not constitute legal advice.
-If you have questions about the legal implications of participating in an accountability bond, consult a qualified attorney in your jurisdiction.
+If you have questions about the legal implications of filing a Courage Contract, consult a qualified attorney in your jurisdiction.